 Hunger prevention is available from the hotline at Operation Food Share.
 Learn about pantries and food banks in Jefferson County Missouri.
 The organization also offers hot meals to the homebound, free lunches and breakfasts for students, and surplus government commodities.
 Click here.

-Catholic Charities (phone (636) 931-5859) provides mentoring, financial, debt and budgeting counseling, skills development, help with obtaining WIC and food stamps, assists with locating low cost or free child care and schools, gives referrals for free legal assistance, may have limited financial assistance for bills, translates documents, provides interpretation services and helps individuals advocate for themselves and on their behalf.
+Catholic Charities (phone (636) 931-5859) provides mentoring, financial, debt and budgeting counseling, skills development, help with obtaining WIC and food stamps, assists with locating low cost or free child care and schools, gives referrals for free legal assistance.
+While not as common, the church may have limited financial assistance or short term loans for bills, translates documents, provides interpretation services and helps individuals advocate for themselves and on their behalf.
 Food and health care concerns can be addressed.
 Foreclosure counseling may also be provided by the agency.

 Jefferson County and regional Salvation Army - Another leading non-profit is the Salvation Army.
 They administer several social service programs.
 May have emergency funds for rent and other expenses like utilities and medications.
 Food, clothing, and other aid can be provided to Hillsboro and Jefferson County Missouri families too.
 Find a listing of Missouri Salvation Army centers.